jvaubourg/plc-gnosis/README.md

 If you want to skip to less verbose instructions, please see the tl;dr version below.

 ###Prerequisites
 The first and most obvious prerequisite is downloading the source code.
 If you're reading this document then you have probably already found it.
 If not however, please wander over to our [GitHub](http://github.com) page [here](http://github.com/Valiance/plc-gnosis "PLC-Gnosis Main Git Repository").
 Clone the repository into a directory of your choosing.

+###NS-3 Simulator Software w/ the PLC Module
+This prereq is probably going to be the most time consuming to satisfy.
+It involves getting the ns-3 simulator software from [here](http://www.nsnam.org/), downloading our plc module into the src directory, and then building everything.
+As of writing the current release is ns-3.16, however we have only been testing with 3.14 and 3.15.
+If you feel adventurous you should have no problem using the latest version but we cannot guarantee (as if we could guarantee anything at all anyway) that it will work or compile or build as expected.
+You can find previous releases, including the versions we have tested with [here](http://www.nsnam.org/releases/older/).

+>**The plc module does not check for the presence of the boost libraries even though they are required.
+We need to make sure it does.**

+>*It is also required that the user build the plc module, however we have not had the chance to get this into a repository yet.
+I will include basic instructions here (like making sure the boost library is available and where to put the plc module source code inside the ns-3 directory) but the plc module will have a similar front page on it's own git repository explaining in as much detail as possible how to build the software.

+Once built the ns-3 software will essentially be a collection of shared library files sitting in a directory similar to this:

+	ns-allinone-3.15/ns-3.15/build

+**You will need this location in order to build the software**, since we do two things:

+1. We link some code against these dynamic libraries so that both the simulator and loader can call it.
+2. We use the directory as a default setting for setting the LD\_LIBRARY\_PATH environment variable when starting up the simulator from the GUI.

+**Note the directory of your build folder and keep it for use later in the build process.**

+>Whether or not this is an ideal solution to dealing with necessary external libraries is still in question.
+We'd rather not require that users notify ldconfig or other equivalents of the existence of the ns-3 libraries since that's not really how the ns-3 software seems to do things (scripts and whatnot are run through the waf build system and everything seems to stay in the local directory structure).
+Again, as with anything to do with this software if you feel you have a better solution please let us know.

 ###Qt